egeoffrey/docs/docs/configure/examples.md

 * Edit the `.env` file by adding `EGEOFFREY_CONFIG_ACCEPT_DEFAULTS=0`
 * restart eGeoffrey

-Please note you need to repeat the process every time `egeoffrey-cli setup` is executed.
+Please note you need to repeat the process every time `egeoffrey-cli config setup` is executed.